Basic Configuration

 , Radar will attempt to use the navigator.sendBeacon()

 API to send any queued events when the user navigates away from the page.
-This is highly reliable for capturing last-minute interactions.['$pageview']
+This is highly reliable for capturing last-minute interactions.An array of event names to prevent from being sent.
+For example,

 would block all automatic pageview events.